 Quick and lightweight.

 SyncTime is a lightweight app that you can access both from the Dock and the menu bar by default, but it can also be shown only in one of them if you prefer.
-The menu bar icon allows to quickly start a specific sync item or a group and choose whether your Mac should run a custom script, such as going to sleep or shutting down, after all syncs have completed.
+The menu bar icon allows to quickly start a specific sync item or a group and choose whether your Mac should execute a custom script, such as going to sleep or shutting down, after all syncs have completed.

 SyncTime doesn’t use any proprietary file format.
 All produced files can be viewed in a text editor: sync settings, snapshots and logs are saved in JSON or TSV files.
 You can back them up with SyncTime itself.

 I created SyncTime because I couldn’t find an app for my own backups that was flexible, easy to use and affordable.
-If you have any problem to report or a suggestion for a new feature, I’m always happy to help!